-The welding capabilities of your welder are given on the data label printed on the rear panel of the machine (see list on page 22 for an explanation of markings and symbols).
+The welding capabilities of your welder are given on the data label printed on the rear panel of the machine, and reproduced on page 16.
+An explanation of markings and symbols appearing on the data label is shown on page 21.